 Equally concerning for many is the way that certain governments handle per diems when compared to other nations.
 U.S. officials often receive far more generous reimbursements for food and lodging than those in other countries, which has caused many to question if the United States government is unnecessarily spending millions of dollars on trips taken abroad.
 This isn't necessarily a problem with the idea of per diems themselves, and is rather a limitation of the system; some governments choose to handle the per diems differently than others.
 Until a strict, global system is created (which does not appear to be on the horizon any time soon), this type of controversy is likely to persist.

 Sending an Employee Abroad Temporarily—Or Permanently?
 We Can Help.

 Companies sending employees abroad for days, weeks, or months at a time have countless reasons for doing so.
 But for many, this is the first step in choosing a global expansion destination, especially after significant time spent abroad.
-If your organization is considering expanding its presence overseas, reach out to Velocity Global today to learn how our suite of global expansion services that includes our Employer of Record solution can have you up and running in as few as 48 hours.
+If your organization is considering expanding its presence overseas, reach out to Velocity Global today to learn how our suite of global expansion services that includes our Employer of Record solution can have you up and running quickly and seamlessly—without the need for entity setup.
 We’re ready to talk when you are.

 Updated February 21, 2019